|Location||Whistler, BC, Canada|

 Ecosign is especially proud of our very long and positive relationship with both Whistler Mountain and Blackcomb Mountain in Whistler, British Columbia.
 Originally two independent operations, the mountains merged under common ownership in 1996.
 Together Whistler Blackcomb has grown to become North America’s number one rated and most frequented ski resort with annual skier visits consistently exceeding two million.
 In 2008, the two mountains were connected at the alpine level with the installation of the PEAK 2 PEAK 3S (three ropes) gondola spanning 4.4 kilometers over the Fitzsimmons Creek valley.
 The PEAK 2 PEAK has attracted over 500,000 foot passengers year round to dramatically lift the business in Whistler in the summer and fall seasons.

 Ecosign has largely been responsible for all master planning work on both mountains starting in 1975 with a parking and skier staging analysis for Franz Wilhelmsen, the father of Whistler Mountain.
 Whistler Mountain’s first ski area master plan was prepared by Ecosign in 1978.
 As Whistler grew in size and visitation, Ecosign prepared updated master plans in 1985, 1991, 1998 and 2013 to respond to changes in the market and lift, grooming and snowmaking technology.
-For more than 35 years, Ecosign’s master plans have guided the development of Whistler Mountain including opening the high alpine terrain, the PEAK 2 PEAK gondola, construction of the alpine skiing venue for the 2010 Olympic Winter Games, the Whistler Mountain Bike Park with Gravity Logic and the ever expanding summer recreation and sightseeing offerings.
+For more than 44 years, Ecosign’s master plans have guided the development of Whistler Mountain including opening the high alpine terrain, the PEAK 2 PEAK gondola, construction of the alpine skiing venue for the 2010 Olympic Winter Games, the Whistler Mountain Bike Park with Gravity Logic and the ever expanding summer recreation and sightseeing offerings.
+Recently a $66 million renovation including the two section Blackcomb Gondola with capacity of 4000 p/h and a new Emerald Six Pack with 3600 p/h capacity.
+The new Blackcomb Gondola completes a 13.4 km continuous ropeway system for Whistler Blackcomb.